-The alarm signals shall be manually, or software generated. - 4) Contractor to prove to owner all systems are appropriately sized and configured as sized. - 5) Integration of VASS, intercom systems, other subsystems. - 3.
+The alarm signals shall be manually or software generated. - 4) Contractor to prove to owner all systems are appropriately sized and configured as sized. - 5) Integration of VASS, intercom systems, other subsystems. - 3.
 During the bidding process the contractor shall submit a request for information to the Owner to determine if a pre-delivery test will be required.
 If a pre-delivery test is not required, the contractor shall provide a written notification that the Pre-delivery Test is not required in their shop drawings submission. - C. The inspection and test will be conducted by a factory-certified contractor representative and witnessed by a Government Representative.
 The results of the inspection will be officially recorded by a designated Government Representative and maintained on file by the COR, until completion of the entire project.
 The results will be compared to the Acceptance Test results. - D. Contractor's Field Testing (CFT) - 1.
 The Contractor shall calibrate and test all equipment, verify DTM operation, place the integrated system in service, and test the integrated system.
-Ground rods installed by this Contractor within the base of camera poles shall be tested as specified in IEEE STD 142.
-The Contractor shall test all security systems and equipment and provide written proof of a 100% operational system before a date is established for the system acceptance test.
+The Contractor shall test all security systems and equipment, and provide written proof of a 100% operational system before a date is established for the system acceptance test.
 Documentation package for CFT shall include completed (fully annotated details of test details) for each device and system tested, and annotated loading sheets documenting complete testing to COR approval.
 CFT test documentation package shall conform to submittal requirements outlined in this Section.
-The Contractor's field-testing procedures shall be identical to the COR's acceptance testing procedures.
+The Contractor's field testing procedures shall be identical to the COR's acceptance testing procedures.
 The Contractor shall provide the COR with a written listing of all equipment and software indicating all equipment and components have been tested and passed.
 The Contractor shall deliver a written report to the COR stating the installed complete system has been calibrated, tested, and is ready to begin performance verification testing; describing the results of the functional tests, diagnostics, and calibrations; and the report shall also include a copy of the approved acceptance test procedure.
-Performance verification testing shall not take place until written notice by contractor is received certifying that a contractor's field test was successful.
+Performance verification testing shall not take place until written notice by contractor is received certifying that a contractors field test was successful.